newbieYoung/PxDiffFrameAnimation/README.md

 > The url is to test PxDiffFrameAnimation.Sometimes if you spent a lot of time to visit the link maybe there is a problem when the client loads images.Please refresh your web application if you meet this problem.And you can not visit this link by using a mobile phone because it can canuse a memory problem.I will solve the memory problem soon please be patient.

+> I tried to solve the memory problem,but I found the speed was to slow when I used HTML5 local file system to save a file.